phpfunk/alfred-spotify-controls/README.md

 ## Version History ##
+### 1.0.3 - October 20, 2011###

+- Fixed issue if no album artwork exists, Growl will use the Spotify icon

 ### 1.0.2 - August 10, 2011###

 - Added functionality to add any info returned from 'spot i OPT' automatically to the clipboard